-NAV is often used by investors looking to understand the total value of an asset less any outstanding debt or other property liabilities.
-The higher the net asset value, the more profitable an investment is said to be.
+Investors use NAV to calculate the total value of an asset after subtracting any outstanding debt or property liabilities.
+People say that the higher the net asset value, the more profitable the investment is.
 This is because there is more revenue available, after debt and other liability payments, to return to investors.
 Upon sale, there will be more proceeds available to distribute to investors as well.

 How to Calculate Net Asset Value